 Did you know that while supervisors and managers may make it seem wrong to talk about what your pay is compared to other coworkers, there are actually no rules against this.
 In fact, a company may prefer that employees do not exchange this kind of information as it can show where unequal pay practices are being committed.
 By state and federal law, you have the right to discuss your salary.
 If you realize that you and a coworker have the same position and similar experience but either of you earns more, it may be sign of discrimination, particularly if you are of a different race, age, or gender.

 Workplace discrimination can happen to any person, and have lasting impacts on their career, self-esteem, and mental health.
-As a Chicago, IL employment discrimination lawyer from Disparti Law Group has seen, despite the protections by law that prohibit employment discrimination, it still happens.
+As an employment discrimination lawyer from Disparti Law Group has seen, despite the protections by law that prohibit employment discrimination, it still happens.
 Employees can protect themselves by understanding what their rights are and recruiting a legal team to enforce them if their employer does otherwise.

 If you have questions about a prenup agreement or a postnup agreement or require legal assistance in other areas of Family Law you may always contact Damien McKinney of The McKinney Law Group to discuss your case further.
 He can be reached by phone at 813-428-3400 or by e-mail at email@example.com.